eslint/eslint/docs/src/use/configure/migration-guide.md

 ### Custom Parsers

-In eslintrc files, importing a custom parser is very similar to importing a plugin.
-However, a parser must be a separate module.
+In eslintrc files, importing a custom parser is similar to importing a plugin: you use a string to specify the name of the parser.

-In flat config files, import a custom parser as a module.
-Then assign it to the `languageOptions.parser` property of a configuration object.
+In flat config files, import a custom parser as a module, then assign it to the `languageOptions.parser` property of a configuration object.

 #### eslintrc Example